jdmclark/gorc/README.md

 * [Gcovr 3.2](http://gcovr.com)
 * Dark Forces II

+### Getting Started

+#### First Run: Bootstrapping

+The Gorc build system must be compiled before building and testing other Gorc components.
+This step only needs to be done once.

+* Run `make bootstrap` from the project root.

+Boc, the Gorc build and test system, is now located in the `bin` directory in the project root.
+For convenience, you may run `activate.sh` from the project root to launch a new shell with Boc on the path.

-### Building
+#### Building

-* Build the entire project: run `make` from the project root.
+* Build the entire project: run `boc-build` from the project root.

 or

-* Build a specific component: run `make` from the component source directory.
+* Build a specific component: run `boc-build` from the component source directory.

 ### Testing

-* Run all tests: run `make test` from the project root.
+* Run all tests: run `boc-test` from the project root.

 or

-* Run a subset of tests: run `make test` from a component source directory.
+* Run a subset of tests: run `boc-test` from a component source directory.

 or

-* Run a specific test: run `make` from the test directory.
+* Run a specific test: run `boc-test` from the test directory.

 ### Test Coverage

 Gorc uses the `gcov` coverage tool.
-The Gorc build system provides special targets for coverage report generation.
+The Gorc build system provides special options for coverage report generation.
 Use the following steps to generate a full coverage report.

-* Build the entire project with `gcov` instrumentation: run `make BUILD_CONFIG=test-coverage` from the project root.
+* Build the entire project with `gcov` instrumentation: run `boc-build type=coverage` from the project root.

-* Run all tests with `gcov` instrumentation: run `make test` from the project root.
+* Run all tests with `gcov` instrumentation: run `boc-test` from the project root.

 * Generate a test coverage report: run `make test-coverage-report` from the project root.